fiskaltrust/release-notes/portal/portal-sprint-85.md

 #### Self-Service subscription extension (AT)
 After receiving a lot of feedback on the currently very difficult and error prone extension process we wanted to make sure that you are able to easily extend subscriptions for you and your customers.

 For this reason we added a new functionality to the PosDealer-Subscriptions page which shows three categories of subscriptions for all your connected posoperators.
 The first category is the already expired one.
-It contains subscriptions that are already invalid and should either be canceled or extended to make sure that features like PosArchive are still available.
+It contains subscriptions that are already invalid and should either be canceled or extended to make sure that features like fiskaltrust.PosArchive are still available.
 The second category contains the expiring subscriptions.
 These subscriptions are in danger of expiring and should be extended as soon as possible.

 ![extend-subscriptions-checkbox](images/sprint-85/extend-subscriptions-checkbox.png)